ActivityWatch/activitywatch/scripts/package/README.txt

 Run move-to-aw-modules.sh to copy all modules except aw-tauri to ~/aw-modules/.
 Aw-tauri (replaces aw-qt), will use this directory to discover new modules.
 You can add your own modules and scripts to this directory.
 The modules should start with the aw- prefix and should not have an extension i.e `.sh`.

-In the aw-tauri folder there is appimage, rpm and deb binaries.
-Choose the appropriate one for your distro, if in doubt use the appimage works on most linux systems.
-If you decide on the appimage copy it a permanent folder like ~/bin or /usr/local/bin, since autostart relies on the appimage being in the same location each time.
+In the aw-tauri folder there are AppImage, RPM, and DEB binaries.
+Choose the appropriate one for your distro; if in doubt, the AppImage works on most Linux systems.
+If you decide on the AppImage, copy it to a permanent folder like ~/bin or /usr/local/bin, since autostart relies on the AppImage being in the same location each time.